lablup/backend.ai-storage-proxy/README.md

 # Backend.AI Storage Proxy

+> ### !!!
+Deprecation notice
+> This repository is deprecated and no longer maintained.
+The code has been migrated to our semi-mono repository at https://github.com/lablup/backend.ai.

 Backend.AI Storage Proxy is an RPC daemon to manage vfolders used in Backend.AI agent, with quota and storage-specific optimization support.